CodeReclaimers/neat-python/docs/module_summaries.rst

     :return: Whether the hostname appears to be equivalent to that of the localhost.
     :rtype: :pytypes:`bool <typesnumeric>`

+  .. py:function:: determine_mode(addr, mode)

+    Returns the mode that should be used.
+If ``mode`` is :py:data:`MODE_AUTO`, this is determined by checking (via :py:func:`host_is_local()`) if `'addr' points to the localhost; if it does, it returns :py:data:`MODE_PRIMARY`, else it returns :py:data:`MODE_SECONDARY`.
+If mode is either MODE_PRIMARY or
+    MODE_SECONDARY, it returns the 'mode' argument.
+Otherwise, a ValueError is raised.

+    :param addr: A tuple of (hostname, port) pointing to the machine that has the :term:`primary node`.
+    :type addr: tuple(str, int)
+    :param int mode: Specifies the mode to run in - must be one of :py:data:`MODE_AUTO`, :py:data:`MODE_PRIMARY`, or :py:data:`MODE_SECONDARY`.
+    :raises ValueError: If the mode is not one of the above.

   .. py:function:: chunked(data, chunksize)

      Splits up ``data`` and returns it as a list of chunks containing at most ``chunksize`` elements of data.